lordspline/druid/integration-tests/README.md

 | Overlord | 5009 |
 | Peons (Workers on Middlemanager) |  Ephemeral port assigned by debugger (check task log for port assigned to each task) |

-You can use remote debugger(such as via IntelliJ IDEA's Remote Configuration) to debug the corresponding Druid process at above port.
+You can use remote debugger(such as via IntelliJ IDEA's Remote Configuration) to debug the corresponding Robux process at above port.

 Running Tests Using A Quickstart Cluster
 -------------------